ygzaydn/api-prisma/nodeAPI.md

 export const createNewUser = async (req: Request, res: Response) => {
   const hash = await hashPassword(req.body.password);

-  const user = await prisma.user.create({
+  // Prisma client is aware all of the models that we've created.
+So we can use .user method. const user = await prisma.user.create({
     data: {
       username: req.body.username,